AR2202/AnnikasTrackingScripts/README.md

 Scripts for analysis of the behavioural videos tracked with the Goodwin Lab Tracking System

-For a preliminary GUI see the gui branch.
+A preliminary GUI is now available.

 It is still possible to call the functions from the command line or from a script instead of using the GUI.